 While you are logged in, the upper left corner of the screen marked by (2a) shows the name of the covered area of the current session.
 Here, the term covered area refers to the ward or department or unit in which you assume your current role and is used interchangeably with ward/department/unit.
-The map displayed in the left half of the screen marked by (2b) is the floor plan of the department.
+The map displayed in the left half of the screen marked by (2b) is the floor plan or a part of the floor plan of the department.
 Furthermore, by default, the scope of searches you will perform is confined to the objects owned, used by and cared for by the department.
 As an example, in the figure presented earlier, the covered area shown on the screen is nursing home.
 This means that the logged in user Jane is currently working in that department/ward with duties and responsibilities defined by her role there.
 So, All Patients means all the patients in the home; My Patients means the Jane's nursing home patients.
 Similarly, "Heartbeat monitors" means all devices of heartbeat monitor type owned by and used within the home.
+If the floor plan displayed in area (2b) is only a part of nursing home, a dropdown list would be available using which you can change the part displayed.